drshahizan/software-engineering/materials/sec01/mod6.md

 <p>Yes, there are several generic application architecture templates that can be used as a starting point when designing a system.
 These templates are often referred to as architectural patterns, and they provide a set of proven solutions to common design problems.
 Some examples of widely used architectural patterns include:</p>

-- Model-View-Controller (MVC) pattern: This pattern separates an application into three interconnected components: the model (data and business logic), the view (user interface), and the controller (handles user input and manages interactions between the model and the view).
+- **Model-View-Controller (MVC) pattern**: This pattern separates an application into three interconnected components: the model (data and business logic), the view (user interface), and the controller (handles user input and manages interactions between the model and the view).

-- Layered architecture pattern: This pattern separates an application into layers, where each layer is responsible for a specific set of tasks.
+- **Layered architecture pattern**: This pattern separates an application into layers, where each layer is responsible for a specific set of tasks.
 Typically, there is a presentation layer (user interface), business logic layer, and data access layer.

-- Service-oriented architecture (SOA) pattern: This pattern breaks an application down into smaller, modular services that communicate with each other through a network.
+- **Service-oriented architecture (SOA) pattern**: This pattern breaks an application down into smaller, modular services that communicate with each other through a network.
 Each service performs a specific task and can be developed, deployed, and scaled independently.

-- Microservices architecture pattern: This pattern is similar to SOA but places a stronger emphasis on independently deployable and scalable services.
+- **Microservices architecture pattern**: This pattern is similar to SOA but places a stronger emphasis on independently deployable and scalable services.
 Microservices are typically smaller in scope than SOA services and often communicate with each other through lightweight protocols like REST.